benrsellers/WestForkKickapoo_HeatSource9/README.md

 # WestForkKickapoo HeatSource9

-Repository for Heatsource code generated for my Master's thesis.
+Repository for Heatsource code generated from my 2024 Master's thesis at UW-Madison.